aelassas/microservices/README.md

 You will need to install MongoDB if it is not installed.

 First, right click on the solution, click on properties and select multiple startup projects.
-Select all the projects as startup projects except Middleware project.
+Select all the projects as startup projects except Middleware, Model and unit tests projects.

 Then, press **F5** to run the application.